mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 `sudo ./update-ngxblocker -c /usr/local/nginx/conf.d -b /usr/local/nginx/bots.d -e yourname@youremail.com`

-This will automatically put the files into the locations you specify, it will do the includes into your vhosts using your custom locations  and when update-ngblocker pulls a new update it will also now automatically re-write the "Include" sections inside the globalblacklist.conf file your own custom locations.
+This will automatically put the files into the locations you specify, it will do the includes into your vhosts using your custom locations  and when update-ngxblocker pulls a new update it will also now automatically re-write the "Include" sections inside the globalblacklist.conf file your own custom locations.
 Thanks again to Stuart Cardall @itoffshore for his contributions of these excellent scripts.

 ************************************************
 # WHY BLOCK BAD BOTS ?